Conduct and Interpret a Mann-Whitney U-Test

 The question indicates that the independent variable is whether the students have passed the final exam or failed the final exam, and the dependent variable is the grade achieved on the standardized reading test (A to F).

-The Mann-Whitney U-Test can be found in Analyze/Nonparacontinuous-level Tests/Legacy Dialogs/2 Independent Samples…
+The Mann-Whitney U-Test can be found in Analyze/Nonparametric Tests/Legacy Dialogs/2 Independent Samples…

-In the dialog box for the nonparacontinuous-level two independent samples test, we select the ordinal test variable ‘mid-term exam 1′, which contains the pooled ranks, and our nominal grouping variable ‘Exam‘.
-With a click on ‘Define Groups…‘ we need to specify the valid values for the grouping variable Exam, which in this case are 0 = fail and 1 = pass.
+In the dialog box for the non-parametric two independent samples test, we select the ordinal dependent variable 'mid-term exam 1', and our nominal grouping variable 'Exam'.
+Before the analysis can run, we need to specify the valid values for the grouping variable Exam, which in this case are 0 = fail and 1 = pass.
+This can be done my clicking on 'Define Groups…'

 If we select Mann-Whitney U, SPSS will calculate the U-value and Wilcoxon's W, which the sum of the ranks for the smaller sample.
 If the values in the sample are not already ranked, SPSS will sort the observations according to the test variable and assign ranks to each observation.

-The dialog box Exact… allows us to specify an exact non-paracontinuous-level test of significance and the dialog box Options… defines how missing values are managed and if SPSS should output additional descriptive statistics.
+The dialog box Exact… allows us to specify an exact non-parametric test of significance and the dialog box Options… defines how missing values are managed and if SPSS should output additional descriptive statistics.